Rational endomorphisms of Fano hypersurfaces

+We show that the degrees of rational endomorphisms of very general complex Fano and Calabi-Yau hypersurfaces satisfy certain congruence conditions by specializing to characteristic p.
+As a corollary we show that very general $n-$dimensional hypersurfaces of degree $d\ge \lceil5(n+3)/6\rceil$ are not birational to elliptic fibrations.
+A key part of the argument is to resolve singularities of general p-cyclic covers in mixed characteristic p.\\ MSC: 14E05, 14E08.

-The goal of this paper is to use specialization to characteristic $p$ techniques to give restrictions on the degrees of rational endomorphisms of complex Fano hypersurfaces. \blfootnote{The first author's research is partially supported by the National Science Foundation under the Stony Brook/Simons Center for Geometry and Physics RTG grant DMS-1547145.}
+The goal of this paper is to use specialization to characteristic $p$ techniques to give restrictions on the degrees of rational endomorphisms of complex Fano hypersurfaces. \blfootnote{The first author's research is partially supported by the National Science Foundation under the Stony Brook/Simons Center for Geometry and Physics RTG grant DMS-1547145.\\ The second author's research is partially supported by the NSF FRG grant number 1952399.}

 Koll\'ar \cite{Kollar96} showed that Fano varieties that are $p$-fold cyclic covers in characteristic $p$ can carry holomorphic forms.
 The positivity of these forms is a powerful tool for studying these varieties, and by specializing to characteristic $p$ one can prove results about Fano varieties in characteristic 0.
 Let $X\subset \PP^{n+1}_\CC$ be a very general hypersurface of degree $d$.
 Koll\'ar used specialization mod $p$ to prove that if $d\ge 2\lceil (n+3)/3 \rceil$ then $X$ is not rational (or even ruled).
 If $d\ge 2\lceil (n+2)/3 \rceil$ then Totaro \cite{Totaro} used specialization mod $p$ to show that $X$ is not even stably rational.
-In \cite{FanoIrrat}, the authors used specialization mod $p$ to prove that the degree of irrationality for Fano hypersurfaces can be arbitrarily large.
+In \cite{CS20}, the authors used specialization mod $p$ to prove that the degree of irrationality for Fano hypersurfaces can be arbitrarily large.

 Let $\RatEnd(X)$ denote the set of rational endomorphisms of $X$ with degree at least 1, and let $\Bir(X)\subset \RatEnd(X)$ denote the subset of birational automorphisms.
 If $X$ is of general type then it follows from \cite{KobOch75} that $\Bir(X)=\RatEnd(X)$ (in other words, there are no rational endomorphisms of degree $\ge$ 2).
 Thus, studying degree $\ge 2$ endomorphisms on smooth hypersurfaces is only interesting in the Fano or Calabi-Yau range.
 On the other hand, every rational variety admits rational endomorphisms of every degrees, so one can view our main result as strengthening the nonrationality of the varieties involved.